moucheng2017/Med-Noisy-Labels/README.md

 * [How to cite this code](#MHow)

 # How to use our code for further research
-We recommend to try the toy-example in MNIST_example.ipynb to understand the pipeline.
+We recommend to try the toy-example in MNIST_example.ipynb to understand the pipeline, this is a simplied main function for MNIST, similar to other main functions in Train_GCM.py, Train_ours.py, Train_puunet.py and Train_unet.py.

 1. If you want to apply our code on your medical data-sets:

-Following MNIST_example.ipynb, you might want to replace the data-loader with your own data-loader for preferred pre-processing.
+Following MNIST_example.ipynb, you might want to replace the data-loader with your own data-loader for your preferred pre-processing.
+An example for a data-loader can be found in Utilis.py, namely CustomDataset_punet.

 2. If you want to plug-in the proposed loss function and play around:

-The loss function is implemented in...
+The loss function is implemented in Loss.py as noisy_label_loss.

 # Introduction